 A fifteen-volume scholarly overview of religions, ritual, mythology, dogma, the history of churches and their leaders, and much else.
 A good place to start for almost any topic.
 Articles are written by top scholars, and typically include strong bibliographies of primary and secondary literature on the topics discussed.

 Fully updated reference guide to the British film industry, stretching from the inception of the industry to the present day, with detailed listings of the producers, directors, actors and studios behind a century or so of great British cinema.

 Religion and Film introduces readers to both religious studies and film studies by focusing on the formal similarities between cinema and religious practices and on the ways they each re-create the world.

 The book covers all the most pressing and important themes and categories in the field - areas that have continued to attract interest historically as well as topics that have emerged more recently as active areas of research.

-47 Sage Publication eReference titles representing many disciplines within the social sciences.
-These electronic encyclopedias cover topics such as juvenile justice, terrorism, social theory, crime, African American society, social welfare, education and many more themes.
+The SAGE Knowledge platform provides cross-searching of SAGE resources including reference works, ebooks, and CQ Press.
+Included titles represent many disciplines within the social sciences such as juvenile justice, terrorism, social theory, crime, African American society, social welfare, education and many more themes.